Lab 7: Visualizing quantitative data with D3

 let margin = {top: 10, right: 10, bottom: 30, left: 20};

-Then we adjust our scales to account for these margins by changing:
+Now we would need to adjust our scales to account for these margins by changing:

 let usableArea = {